rndm-com/rndm-cli/readme.md

 ### example

 The example command is a helper command.
-Many RNDM Renderer Plugins and Presets come with helpful templates that give you a headstart on how to use their integration functionality.
+Many RNDM Renderer Plugins and Presets come with helpful templates that give you a head start on how to use their integration functionality.

 This command, will both show you the available examples that can be created, as well as run the respective plugin command to do so.